Nate Torrence, LMHC, mindfulness-based therapist in Cambridge MA

 Following Curiosity

-I first encountered therapy in my early 20’s.
+I first encountered therapy as I was entering adulthood.
 I found myself speaking about what was most important to me, and beginning to explore how to define and work towards a meaningful life.
 I learned that while the experience of suffering is difficult, it can also spark curiosity.
 What can I change?
 What must I accept?
 What do I want?

 I came to realize that I wanted to continue engaging with these questions, and to learn to help others follow their curiosity as well.